DASHED: Background

-Partnerships & Expansion
+Partnerships and expansion

 The company partners exclusively with Foodler for online ordering.
 It expanded to Baltimore in April 2013, adding 50 restaurants that don’t have their own delivery staff, including P.F.
 Chang's.
 Restaurants pay DASHED a 30 percent commission to make their deliveries.
 Dashed was acquired by Grubhub in August 2017.

-Locations & Services
+Locations and services

 Operating in nine cities, DASHED used a mix of bikes, scooters and automobiles to deliver food from 9:30 a.m. to 12:45 a.m. seven days a week.
-About 25% of their orders are delivered by bike & scooter.
+About 25% of their orders were delivered by bike & scooter.
 According to BostInno, DASHED brought its participating restaurants an average of $2,000 in new delivery sales per week, and some restaurants have dropped their own delivery service to hire DASHED.
 The company introduced a 45-minute Christmas tree delivery service in Boston, which included trees, tree stands, garland, wreaths, and poinsettias.
 The program was popular with corporate clients, with daily deliveries to the Prudential Center.